cwway/atinga/README.md

 ## <http://atingaproject.com>
 <body>After resolving a hosting issue, we are rebooting this site in December 2025.
 We have design elements/assets for it, but want to build it on Github instead of Wordpress...
-Reach out via the <a href>form here</a> if you want to help us with this project!
+Reach out via the <a href="https://sites.google.com/atingaproject.com/founders-keeper/services#:~:text=Complete%20this%20brief%20form">form here</a> if you want to help us with this project!
 You will be compensated.</body>